Dynamic Shrinkage Priors for Large Time-varying Parameter Regressions using Scalable Markov Chain Monte Carlo Methods: Empirical Application using Eurozone Yield Data

 If we wish to model all $30$ yields jointly we have to estimate a TVP-VAR with $M=30$ equations, a challenging statistical and computational task which we will take on in the next sub-section.
 Since the parameter space of such a model is vast and difficult to interpret, in this sub-section where we present some in-sample results, we will use a small-scale example.
 This model is based on the Nelson-Siegel three factor model \citep[see, e.g., ][]{nelson1987parsimonious, diebold2006macroeconomy} and assumes that the yield on a security with maturity $\mathfrak{t}$, labeled $r_t(\mathfrak{t})$, features a factor structure:

-Here, $L_{t}, S_{t}$ and $C_{t}$ refer to the level, slope and curvature factor, respectively. $\zeta$ denotes a parameter that controls the shape of the factor loadings.
+Here, $L_{t}, S_{t}$ and $C_{t}$ refer to the level, slope and curvature factor, respectively, while $\eta_t(\mathfrak t)$ denotes maturity-specific measurement errors which are independent across maturities and feature variance $\sigma^2_\eta(\mathfrak t)$. $\zeta$ denotes a parameter that controls the shape of the factor loadings.
 Following \cite{diebold2006macroeconomy}, we set $\zeta = 0.7308~(12 \times 0.0609)$.
 Since the loading of the level factor is one for all maturities and does not feature a discount factor, it defines the behavior at the long end of the yield curve.
 Moreover, the slope factor mainly shapes the short end of the yield curve and the curvature factor defines the middle part of the curve.

-In this sub-section we set $\bm y_{t} = (L_{t}, S_{t}, C_{t})'$ and estimate the TVP-VAR, defined in (\ref{eq:tvp-var}).
-We set the lag length to two.
+The latent yield curve factors are obtained by running OLS on a $t$-by-$t$ basis.
+These estimates are then consequently used as our endogenous variables by setting $\bm y_{t} = (L_{t}, S_{t}, C_{t})'$ and estimating the TVP-VAR defined in (\ref{eq:tvp-var}).
+We use the flexible specification for $\bm W$ in (\ref{static_w}) and the approximate algorithm to estimate the model.
+In addition, we set the lag length to two.
 After obtaining forecasts for $\bm y_t$, we use (\ref{eq: obs_NS}) to map the factors back to the observed yields.
-We use the flexible specification for $\bm W$ in (\ref{static_w}) and the approximate (non-sparsified) algorithm to estimate the model.
+It is worth noting that (\ref{eq: obs_NS}) constitutes an observation equation which links the observed yields to the latent Nelson-Siegel factors.
+To compute predictive densities, we also take the corresponding measurement errors into account by estimating the measurement error variance independently for each observed series.